 Transfer Pricing & Intangibles

-High-level course on the accurate and complete taxation and valuation of Intellectual Property (IP) and other Intangible Assets
+High level distance/online learning course on the accurate and complete taxation and valuation of Intellectual Property (IP) and other Intangible Assets

 Transfer Pricing & Intangibles – mode of study

 Option 2: In-company course, fully in-class or blended

 Transfer Pricing & Intangibles – one of the most important areas of Transfer Pricing today!

 With the shift towards a more knowledge-based and service-oriented economy, intangible assets such as trademarks, brands, patents, know-how and technology, account for an increasing part of the business value.
 The accurate and complete taxation and valuation of Intellectual Property (IP) and other intangible assets is therefore essential.

 Transfer Pricing & Intangibles – what will you learn?